 As is often the case in a small village, Nichols doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Nichols who are college-educated is close to the national average for all communities of 21.84%: 17.66% of the adults in Nichols have a bachelor's degree or advanced degree.
+The education level of Nichols citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.66% of adults 25 and older in Nichols have a college degree.

 The per capita income in Nichols in 2022 was $30,127, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $120,508 for a family of four.
 However, Nichols contains both very wealthy and poor people as well.